 "Jennie believes that because of plastic bags’ wastefulness and the damage they do to the environment, humans will eventually use a lot fewer of them.
 New York’s acceptance of this change is only a matter of time.
 For the city to have come so far and so quickly toward rejection of the single-use disposable plastic bag, when ten years ago nobody in government was even talking about it, is partly because of her." — Ian Frazier, for The New Yorker

-Jennie Romer, Esq. is a Legal Associate for the Surfrider Foundation’s Plastic Pollution Initiative.
-Jennie leads Surfrider’s policy efforts and litigation to reduce plastic pollution at local, state and national levels.
+Jennie Romer, Esq. is a writer, a lawyer, and a sustainability expert.
+As a Legal Associate at the Surfrider Foundation’s Plastic Pollution Initiative, Jennie leads policy efforts and litigation efforts to reduce plastic pollution across the United States.
 Jennie is also the author of Can I Recycle This?, an illustrated guide to better recycling and how to reduce single-use plastics, which will be released by Penguin Books in April 2021.

 Jennie has more than a decade of experience as an attorney and sustainability consultant fighting for effective legislation on waste reduction and single-use plastics.
 Her knowledge is routinely sought by legislators, environmental nonprofits, and businesses across the U.S. Her work and expertise has been featured in National Geographic, The New York Times, Vice, Politico, along with other outlets.